margiecaina/AbeyDentalClinicApp/README.md

 The Abey Gordon Dental Clinic Management App was created and developed by a dedicated team of students from the University of Makati.
 We want to acknowledge the efforts and contributions of the following team members:

+Lead Programmer: Margie Caina

-Project Manager: Armie Norlie Morga and
+Project Manager: Armie Norlie Morga

 Researcher: Ezekiel Elpuz

-Lead Programmer: Margie Caina

 Programmer: Kent Diego